int128/flux-continuous-deployment-demo/README.md

 helmfile sync
 ```

-Get the public key of Flux.
+Open https://github.com/int128/flux-continuous-deployment-demo/settings/keys and add the deploy key with write access.
+You can get the deploy key as follows:

 ```sh
 fluxctl --k8s-fwd-ns flux identity
 ```

-Open https://github.com/int128/flux-continuous-deployment-demo/settings/keys and add the deploy key with write access.

 Make sure that Flux recognizes the deployment.